tidyverse/tidyr/README.md

 where:

 1. Every column is variable.
-2. Every row is an observation..
+2. Every row is an observation.
 3. Every cell is a single value.

 Tidy data describes a standard way of storing data that is used wherever